Six warheads of "Oreshnik" opened at an altitude of 100 km: exactly one year since the first missile launch in history

 Alexei Kozhevnikov, journalist

-Military scientist-practitioner Valery Polovinkin noted that all six warheads of the missile deployed at an altitude of about 100 km.
-He did not rule out that each warhead contains tungsten finned rods or elements of a different composition based on this metal.
+Military scientist-practitioner Valery Polovinkin noted that all six warheads of the missile opened at an altitude of about 100 km.
+He did not rule out that each warhead contains tungsten finned rods or elements of another composition based on this metal.

-Each of these "Oreshnik" warheads can select different targets, which makes the missile capable of hitting several locations in a single launch.
+Each of these "Oreshnik" warheads can target different targets, making the missile capable of hitting multiple locations in a single launch.

 When there are truly no analogues

-President Vladimir Putin noted that the "Oreshnik" develops speeds of up to Mach 10.
-There are no countermeasures against it - the missile cannot be intercepted by either air defense or anti-missile defense (AD/BMD) systems.
+President Vladimir Putin noted that "Oreshnik" develops speeds of up to Mach 10.
+There are no countermeasures against it - the missile cannot be intercepted by either air defense or anti-missile defense systems (AD/ABM).

 After the debut of "Oreshnik", Belarus made an official request to Russia to deploy the complex on its territory.
-The republic expects to receive it for combat duty by December 2025.
+The republic expects to have it on combat duty by December 2025.

 Vladimir Popov, military expert